-A summary of the existing stormwater utilities, channels, and natural streams are infrastructure is shown on Map 2-87.
+A summary of the existing infrastructure is shown on Map 2-7.

-2.5.4 Trash
+2.5.2 Trash

 Trash has been an issue in the neighborhood for a long period of time.
-Discussion is typically related to with the use of dumpsters, cans and their locations.
+Discussion is typically related to the use of dumpsters, cans and their locations.
 Inconsistencies with collection facilities, location of pick-up, and certain behavioral issues of people who live and visit the neighborhood for large events have all contributed to trash issues in the neighborhood.
-A summary of the existing trash dumpster locations is provided on Map 2-9.

-The type of collection facilities and pick up location depends on many factors.
+The type of collection facilities and pick up location

+depends on many factors.
 If there is an improved alley in the block, trash pick-up will be made off the alley.
-The Sanitation Department Public Works Solid Waste Division determines the type of collection facility structures will use, whether it is cans or a dumpster.
+The Public Works Solid Waste Division determines the type of collection facility structures will use, whether it is cans or a dumpster.
 Dumpsters are not necessarily linked to specific addresses.
-Many of the dumpsters are jointly used by many properties and the Sanitation Department Solid Waste Division will place more dumpsters at locations where continuous overflow is noted.
+Many of the dumpsters are jointly used by many properties and the Solid Waste Division will place more dumpsters at locations where continuous overflow is noted.

-Currently the city Sanitation Department Solid Waste Division picks up trash in the majority of the neighborhood twice a week, on Tuesday and Friday, and every day during the move in and move out times of the year at KU.
-In addition to the traditional trash pick-up, most Fridays the Sanitation Solid Waste staff will walk certain street and alleys and pick up trash by hand.
+Currently the city Solid Waste Division picks up trash in the majority of the neighborhood twice a week, on Tuesday and Friday, and every day during the move in and move out times of the year at KU.
+In addition to the traditional trash pick-up, most Fridays the Solid Waste staff will walk certain street and alleys and pick up trash by hand.

-The Environmental Code of the City of Lawrence has recently been updated to accelerate improve the trash abatement violations process.
+The Environmental Code of the City of Lawrence has recently been updated to improve the trash abatement violations process.
 This provides a more immediate notice to help accelerate the compliance and allows for a shorter time period for property owners to come into compliance with the violation.

-2.5.6 On and Off-Street Parking
+2.5.3 On and Off-Street Parking